neontvn/TicketingApp/README.md

 192.168.49.2    ticketing.dev

 ```
+Run the skaffold ( used for local k8s development).
+Skaffold watches the project source for changes and automatically builds, tags, deploys out application with the following command :

 ```
 skaffold dev
 ```

+Visit https://ticketing.dev in the browser.

+type: thisisunsafe in the browser window with security warning.

 Note : Before running the above command please ensure that you have [Minikube](https://minikube.sigs.k8s.io/docs/start/), [Kubectl](https://kubernetes.io/docs/tasks/tools/install-kubectl/), [Docker](https://docs.docker.com/engine/install/), [Skaffold](https://skaffold.dev/docs/install/) installed on your computer for the particular operating system.